 Domestic violence is one of the primary causes of injuries, single parenthood, depression, and even death in most societies today.
 Domestic violence is an aggressive or violent behavior including an emotional abuse used by one or more people in a relationship to control the other and affects their physical or mental health.
 Domestic violence is particularly common between spouses or intimate partners.
-Whereas there are laws on women and businesses, most countries in sub-Saharan Africa and the Middle East lack legislations and laws to tackle domestic violence or cruel inhuman and degrading treatment.
+Unfortunately, even in the 21st century, many countries lack laws to tackle domestic violence or cruel inhuman and degrading treatment.
 Such countries experience some domestic violence as high as more than 300 cases daily.

 Cultural factors contributing to lack of legislations on domestic violence

 Factors such as cultural mores, religious beliefs, and taboos are some of the leading causes of lack of legislation on domestic violence in most countries.
 Most cultures claim to have unwritten laws of handling domestic violence and as such the people do not believe there is a need for a law on domestic violence.
 These laws vary from one community to another leading to a lack of a common or universal law on domestic violence in the majority of countries.
 In the developing world, there are symbols of authority tasked with the responsibility of handling domestic violence cases in the community.
 They could include village elders, religious leaders, chiefs or clan heads.
 These authorities continue to oppose any attempt by the governments to introduce any legal framework on handling domestic violence.
 In countries of the Middle East and elsewhere, it is a taboo for women to report any form of violence meted against them.
 Lack of reported cases makes it difficult to enact legislation on domestic violence because of inadequate support from local communities.

 Legal factors contributing to absence of legislation on domestic violence